healthyregions/oeps/metadata/Access_MOUDs.md

 Count of providers within a travel threshold (30 minutes and/or 60 minutes) were also calculated for three modes of transit: driving, walking, and biking at the tract level, with corresponding average of overlapping tracts at the ZCTA scale.

 This analysis was conducted in Python.
 The scripts are available in code/AccessMetrics - MOUDs.
-Some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD), with complete computational notebooks forthcoming in 2026.
+Some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD), with complete computational notebooks which can be found in [scripts/Calculate_Access_Metrics (2).ipynb] (https://github.com/healthyregions/oeps/blob/270-MOUD-2025-Update-(-BUP%2C-MET%2C-NAL-%2C-OTP-%2C-Near-by-MOUD)/scripts/Calculate_Access_Metrics%20(2).ipynb)

 #### County and State
 County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an MOUD type, as well as the mean (average) driving time in minutes from Census tracts within the county or state.